tastejs/todomvc/examples/vanilla-es6/README.md

 # Vanilla ES6 (ES2015) • [TodoMVC](http://todomvc.com)

-> An exact port of the [Vanilla JS Example](http://todomvc.com/examples/vanillajs/), but translated into ES6, also known as ES2015.
+> A port of the [Vanilla JS Example](http://todomvc.com/examples/vanillajs/), but translated into ES6, also known as ES2015.

 ## Learning ES6